Search within:

 Counseling Programs and Student Outcomes

-The 2022-2023 academic year saw a return to in-person courses after two years of interruption from COVID-19.
-Graduates of our accredited programs obtained positions as clinical mental health counselors, counselor educators, school counselors, and administrative professional positions.
-Our graduates achieved nearly 100% job placement and are working in the field to support others and the counseling profession.
+In 2024-2025, graduates of our accredited programs obtained positions as clinical mental health counselors, counselor educators, school counselors, and administrative professional positions.
+Our graduates achieved nearly 100% job placement and admission to advanced degree programs, and are working in the field to support others and the counseling profession

-Clinical Mental Health Counselors achieved 100% job placement upon graduation.
-Seventeen counseling students graduated with 94.4% passing the National Counselor Exam (NCE).
+Clinical Mental Health Counselors achieved 98% job placement upon graduation.
+Fifteen counseling students graduated during the 2024/2025 academic year.
+Of the 24 students and graduates who took the license exam between August 2024 and July 2025, 76% achieved a passing score on the National Counselor Exam (NCE).

-Five Counselor Education and Supervision PhD students graduated in 2022/2023.
+Eight Counselor Education and Supervision PhD students graduated in the 2024-2025 academic year.
 All obtained jobs upon graduation.
-The overall completion rate of our doctoral program is 86.7%; with 26 actively working toward their doctoral degree, 3 on hold due to life circumstances; and 1 student withdrew from the program.
+The overall completion rate of our doctoral program is approximately 85% within 3-4 years.

 Program# of GraduatesJob PlacementCompletion RateExam Pass Rate